bschaeffer/getopti/README.md

 * Should we run the 'callbacks' even if the option wasn't specified by the user?
 * Add functionality that would allow indicating which options are allowed to be specified multiple times.
 Something like "ITEM+" or "[ITEM]+" (see Mercurial's help output as an example).

+## License

+Getopti is Copyright © 2011 Braden Schaeffer.
+It is free software, and may be redistributed under the terms specified in the LICENSE file.

 [optparser]: http://www.ruby-doc.org/stdlib/libdoc/optparse/rdoc/index.html
 [console-getopt]: http://pear.php.net/package/Console_Getopt
 [phpdoc-closures]: http://php.net/manual/en/functions.anonymous.php